WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 It was a long procession.
 All of the alliances were present.
 Dark Matter Heroes.
 Victrix Mortalis.
 Elder Drivers.
 Clan Zaki.
 Pillaging Scourge.
 A multitude of minor alliances.
 And Wolfpack.

-A band started playing on one of the ships and cheers began to erupt among some of the other alliances, but WarWolff growled at them.
+A band started playing on one of the ships and scattered cheers began to erupt, but WarWolff growled at them.
+Commanding silence.
 This was not a celebration.

 It was a time for respect.
 A recognition of the strong leaders before them.
 An acknowledgment of the profound ways in which they had shaped the galaxy.
 Of the wars they had fought.
 The enemies they had withstood.
 The heavy burdens they had borne.